Top 10 Magic Johnson Cards of All-Time

 Despite coming as a redemption, this card was ahead of its time and showcases on-card autographs from Larry Bird and Magic Johnson.
 Pairing signatures of the two long-time rivals, this rare card is tough to track down.
 This feat is more difficult based on counterfeiting issues.

 Exquisite owned the high-end NBA basketball card market from 2003-04 to 2009-10.
-The premium cards from those products continue to sell well and the inclusion of players like Magic Johnson is part of the reason why.
-Although the main draw is the rookie cards from LeBron James, Carmelo Anthony and Dwyane Wade, Magic Johnson would make a great consolation prize.
+The premium cards from these sets continue to sell well and the inclusion of former greats like Magic Johnson is part of the reason why.